Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 After disembarking onto the sandy rutted north bank, we rode up the hill past the Nitainlaii campground and on northwards.

-We soon reached the Mackenzie River and crossed on the ferry at Tsiigehtchic (Mouth of the Iron river).
+Soon we reached the Mackenzie River and crossed on the ferry at Tsiigehtchic (Mouth of the Iron river).

 As we neared Inuvik, I was leading and watching Chuck in the dust behind me.
 He was being followed by a pickup that had crossed on the ferry with us.
 I thought Chuck was still behind me but then realized the headlight pattern in the dust cloud didn’t look right and I slowed enough to see it was the pickup, so I pulled over and waited for Chuck to appear.
 After a few minutes I turned around and headed back toward the ridge.
 I was a bit concerned as there was no sign of him even though the dust had settled.
 A bike careening off the road into the stunted trees would be very difficult to spot from the elevated road along most of the northern part of the Dempster where the highway passes through tundra.
 Near the top of the ridge, Chuck and his bike were pulled over at the entrance to the Gwichin Territorial Park campground where he was topping up his fuel.
 He told me he had flashed, indicated and waved before pulling in to the campground but I had seen none of this due to the dust.
 While watching him follow behind me all I had seen was the periodic weak light of his headlights and spotlights in the dust plume.
 Without his spotlights I would barely have seen him at all.
 We had stopped often during the day as a south bound semi-trailer or RV enveloped the road with an impenetrable cloud of dust that would take a few minutes to dissipate.